jefflovejapan/drench/README.md

 From the command line enter the following:

-`python drench ./mytorrent.torrent --port 8000 --directory ~/Downloads/`
+`python -m drench ./mytorrent.torrent --port 8000 --directory ~/Downloads/`

 `./mytorrent.torrent`: The location of your torrent file (required)